Can a Treadmill Get Wet? What Can Go Wrong?

 This step should apply if you’re knowledgeable about treadmills.
 However, if you’re relatively green about how treadmills work, then it’s best to reach out to an expert.
 Point to note, though, you shouldn’t open the treadmill if you dried out the spill before it penetrated the seams.

-Pro tip: Opening the treadmill might lead to warranty void.
+Pro tip: Opening the treadmill might lead to a voided warranty.
 Therefore, consult with your manual to learn the terms and conditions before proceeding.

 4. Allow the Treadmill Enough Time To Dry.